Diheng/HPC_imaging/docs/index.md

 Once you fire up an interactive Matlab session, add the CONN path to your working path (it should be `/groups/dkp/neuroimaging/matlab`).

-Then, just type `$ conn` in your matlab command line and hit enter.
+Then, just type `$conn` in your matlab command line and hit enter.

 You can now use CONN just like you are on a local machine!